How to Take Your Pool Water Testing to the Next Level

 How to Fix High Phosphate Levels

 Addressing this issue—and more importantly, the problems it can lead to—actually isn’t a matter of reducing phosphates.
-Your pool will always contain phosphates, no matter what you do.
-That’s normal.

 You’ll also want to make sure your chlorine levels are stable, and that your pH and alkalinity levels are correct.
 Keeping those three things balanced will go a long way to preventing algae from taking over your pool and turning it into a black lagoon.